 Our experience with altnets and Openreach tells us that there is a much better way.
 We are using our mobile-first geospatial software to help our customers integrate the PIA data into all their survey, construction and maintenance processes creating a single integrated platform that is shared by all stakeholders.
 We are planning to seamlessly integrate and automate the NOI creation, evidence submission, and defect management requirements from Openreach with their own workflow activities.
 This maximises collaboration between the teams and increases operational efficiency which streamlines construction processes, and crucially, accelerates time-to-revenue.

 The evolution of the Openreach PIA environment can create a competitive advantage for those altnet providers that take a holistic view when deploying fibre planning and design, as well as construction and maintenance workflow management.
 An integrated, end-to-end geospatial strategy not only serves short-term rollout priorities, but it also builds a very strong foundation for highly efficient on-going operations as these ambitious altnet providers grow and expand into new geographies.

-To learn more about an integrated PIA strategy to support your fibre planning and design requirements, request a demo to meet with the IQGeo team.
+To learn about how IQGeo's award winning geospatial software - Network Manager Telecoms can help support an integrated PIA strategy for your fibre planning and design requirements, click here or request a demo to see it in action with the IQGeo team.

 This blog post was originally published on January 13, 2021.
 Updated February 17, 2022